kevinlondon/kevinlondon.github.io/_posts/2023-01-24-thinking-about-promotions.md

 date: 2023-01-24 11:20:00 -07:00
 ---

-When I worked at Amazon, I initally found the promotion process mysterious.
+When I worked at Amazon, I initially found the promotion process mysterious.
 How does the business decide who to promote?
 What criteria do they use?
 And why would they ever want to promote *me*, an engineer suffering from [impostor syndrome](https://www.kevinlondon.com/2015/05/27/impostor-syndrome-and-me)?